-Before that, he’d been a dancer in broadway shows because he’d been advised that desirable actors where those who could act, sing and dance.
+Before that, he’d been a dancer in Broadway shows because he’d been advised that desirable actors were those who could act, sing and dance.
 So, he learned to dance.

 He became a cast member of the off-broadway show, Driving Miss Daisy.
 When he heard it was going to be made into a movie and bumped into the director, he asked him if he had the job.

 Though the director turned him down because he was too young (yup, you read that right), he ended up getting the part when Sidney Poitier turned it down and told the director to “Go with the kid.”